Neutral Helium Microscopy (SHeM): A Review: The Helium Source

 For a quitting surface at the skimmer $R_F=x_S$ we get:

-This equation adds three important (and physical) corrections: (i) the beam will be more intense the wider the skimmer is - which accounts for thermal components of the quitting surface. (ii) Higher speed ratios means more intense beams - which is a measure of the quality of the supersonic expansion and of its departure from a spherically symmetric expansion. (iii) still, the closer you are to the beam source, the more intense the beam will be.
-Note that (i) is still an approximation and only holds for small skimmers - if the skimmer size is on the order of the size of the quitting surface increasing it further does not result in important intensity changes.
-Corrections such as the ones given by eq. (\ref{eq:sikora_correction}) also have design implications: the beam intensity decreases slower than in the spherical case, which allows for larger technologically-feasible microscopes.
-Optimising microscope designs disregarding this would correspond to ditching some of the benefits of a supersonic source in exchange of analytical simplicity.
-It is important to be aware of these assumptions when facing microscope design (see Sec. \ref{sec:optimal_config}).
+This equation adds three important, physical corrections to the simple, spherical expansion expression ($I_{TG}$): i) the beam will be more intense the wider the skimmer is - which accounts for thermal components of the quitting surface. (ii) Higher speed ratios means more intense beams - which is a measure of the quality of the supersonic expansion and of its departure from a spherically symmetrical expansion. (iii) the closer you are to the beam source, the more intense the beam will be.
+Note that (i) is still an approximation and only holds for small skimmers - if the skimmer size is on the order of the size of the quitting surface, increasing it further does not result in important intensity changes.
+The fact that the beam intensity decreases slower than in the spherical case, has design implications.
+It allows for larger and hence technologically more feasible microscopes.
+It is important to be aware of this when doing SHeM designs (see section \ref{sec:optimal_config}).